Research & Practice Areas

 Summary Statement of Research Interests

-Professor Aronson studies international political economy with special attention to trade negotiations, trade in services, comparative regulation, international strategic alliances and international telecommunications.
+Professor Aronson studies international political economy with special attention to digital policy and regulation, trade negotiations, trade in services, international strategic alliances and international telecommunications.